-If your unit has battery operated smoke and carbon monoxide detectors, general advice is to change the batteries at the same time as the clocks change each year.
+If your unit has battery-operated smoke and carbon monoxide detectors, the general advice is to change the batteries at the same time as the clocks change each year.

 This is the time to replace HVAC filters and thoroughly clean bathroom fans.